Taxation of pensions

 Pensioners also pay public broadcasting tax, and those with higher pension income, an additional tax for pension recipients.
 A health insurance contribution is deducted from pension and benefit income, but pensioners do not pay the daily allowance contribution for health insurance.

-An earnings deduction is granted on pension income both in municipal and state taxation.
-Pensioners also get a basic deduction in municipal taxation.
+A pension income allowance and a basic allowance are granted on pension income both in municipal and state taxation.
 A person receiving a small pension (for example, only a national pension and the guarantee pension) pays no tax at all on their pension due to the deductions.

 No unemployment insurance contributions or earnings-related pension contributions are deducted from pension income.